 Cellular mechanisms of DNA replication initiation

 Life depends on the faithful transmission of genetic information from parent to progeny.
 Cellular life stores genetic content in the form of DNA and cells contain machinery that copies and disseminates duplicated DNA to daughter cells during cell division.
 Although the molecules which ready DNA for replication are well known, how their action is coordinated in cellular space and time remain a mystery.
-We are using live-cell fluorescence microscopy to directly visualize the early steps of DNA replication in human and fruity fly cells.
-The information we glean from cellular studies directly guides our efforts to develop an in vitro reconstituted system as a means to further dissect the molecular underpinnings of this fundamental process.
+Further, replication factors have diverged markedly in the metazoan tree of life bringing into question the precise conservation of events across evolution.
+We are using in vivo and in vitro methods to mechanistically dissect the early steps of DNA replication in a variety of metazoan model organisms.
+The information we glean from cellular studies directly guides our efforts to develop advanced reconstitution systems to further dissect the molecular underpinnings of this fundamental process.

-The metazoan DNA replication initiation factors (ORC, Cdc6 and Cdt1) contain extended regions of intrinsic disorder that facilitate chromatin association in cells and drive DNA-dependent self-assembly and phase separation in vitro.
+The metazoan DNA replication licensing factors (ORC, Cdc6 and Cdt1) contain long intrinsically disordered regions (IDRs) that facilitate chromatin association in cells and drive DNA-dependent self-assembly and phase separation in vitro.
 Biomolecular condensates that form upon initiator-DNA binding selectively recruit replication factors but exclude non-partner phase separating proteins.
-Interestingly, initiator-type disordered domains form a sequence class all their own.
-We seek to understand how this set of sequences facilitates DNA-dependent phase separation and aim to uncover the molecular basis for the inherent sorting capacity of initiator condensates.
+Interestingly, licensing factor IDRs form a sequence class all their own and we have discovered a functionally diverse family of chromatin-associated factors with IDRs that have similar sequence features to licensing factors.
+We seek to understand how this set of sequences facilitates DNA-dependent phase separation, how their propensity to phase separate impacts the various chromatin-contextualized processes with which they're involved, and we aim to uncover the molecular basis for the inherent sorting capacity of replication condensates.